reubano/ckanny/README.md

 - Read and write Uñicôdë text
 - and much more...

-CKAN-Utils performs smart updates by computing the hash of a file and will only update the datastore if the file has changed.
+ckanny performs smart updates by computing the hash of a file and will only update the datastore if the file has changed.
 This allows you to schedule a script to run on a frequent basis, e.g., `@hourly` via a cron job, without updating the CKAN instance unnecessarily.

 ## Requirements

-CKAN-Utils has been tested on the following configuration:
+ckanny has been tested on the following configuration:

 - MacOS X 10.9.5
 - Python 2.7.9

-CKAN-Utils requires the following in order to run properly:
+ckanny requires the following in order to run properly:

 - [Python >= 2.7](http://www.python.org/download) (MacOS X comes with python preinstalled)